CosHand: Controlling the World

 Method

 We propose a novel approach of controlling by hands to enable manipulating objects in an image.
-Given an image, the corresponding hand mask, and a query hand mask of the desired interaction, CoSHAND synthesizes an image with the interaction applied.
-Such visual conditioning allows for fine-grained manipulations.
+Given an image, the corresponding hand mask, and a query hand mask of the desired interaction, CosHand synthesizes an image with the interaction applied.
+Such visual conditioning allows for object interaction.

 Method